tstephie/UMICH-CDS-SR-scRNA-seq-Workshop-2022/README.md

 ### Lecture Slides and Coding Scripts
 Lecture slides for Section 1 and coding scripts for both sections can be found at this Github page.

+## How to Setup Computer for Section 2 (Lab Section):
+Please take a look at the document here of how to setup R, Rstudio, and packages:

 ## Schedule (Tentative)